aimeos/aimeos-docs/content/config/controller-jobs/coupon-import.md

 The container type tells the importer how it should retrieve the data.
 There are currently three container types that support the necessary CSV content:

 * File (plain)
 * Zip
-* PHPExcel

-'''Note:''' For the PHPExcel container, you need to install the "ai-container" extension.

 See also: